SOC 2 Compliance in California

 One multi-framework platform to achieve compliance with SOC 1, SOC 2, HIPAA, ISO 27001, NIST 800-53, PCI DSS and GDPR.
 Compliance automation cuts time, cost and risk out of compliance readiness and audit.

-If you are looking for SOC 2 certification in California, Akita’s compliance automation is the solution.
-Headquartered in California with a team of experts, our customer support team will walk you through every step of the SOC 2 certification process.
+If you want SOC 2 certification in California, Akitra’s compliance automation is the solution with a team of experts.
+Our customer support team will walk you through every step of the SOC 2 certification process.

 SOC 2 is an auditing procedure specifying that an organization that handles customer data securely manages it based on 5 “trust service principles” —security, availability, processing integrity, confidentiality, and privacy.

 Complying with SOC 2 audit reports gives you an edge over your competition with an added layer of trust and a feeling of security of their sensitive customer data and information.

 The manual process of the SOC 2 compliance process requires sufficient labor, a considerable amount of other resources, and a long period which results in high cost and low ROI.

 While going through the compliance automation process, some time-consuming tasks will be automated, such as collecting evidence, designing policies from scratch, etc. Naturally, automation is less time-consuming and economically better than the manual process.

 After the audit, the organization receives the SOC 2 report, and is shared with stakeholders.
 Unlike the reports of other frameworks, the SOC 2 report doesn’t contain an extensive list of conditions and requirements; it states that the service organization has secure and reliable controls and policies to avert the risk of cyber threats and data thefts that customer information might face.

 Knowing the difference between SOC 2 Type 1 and Type 2 reports is important while going through the compliance process.